Parts of the immune system

 Classical Hodgkin's lymphoma

 Classical Hodgkin's lymphoma is the more common type of this disease.
-It can be broken down further into subtypes.
-People diagnosed with classical Hodgkin's lymphoma have large, abnormal cells called Reed-Sternberg cells in their lymph nodes.
+People diagnosed with this type have large lymphoma cells called Reed-Sternberg cells in their lymph nodes.

 Subtypes of classical Hodgkin's lymphoma include: